nystudio107/craft-code-field/docs/docs/index.md

 Using this, you can control every aspect of the Code Field editor.

+This field uses a Code Editor field itself, with a JSON schema for the Monaco [`IEditorOptions`](https://microsoft.github.io/monaco-editor/typedoc/interfaces/editor.IEditorOptions.html), so you get autocomplete and hovers here, too!

 ## Converting Existing Fields

 You can convert existing Craft CMS [Plain Text](https://craftcms.com/docs/4.x/plain-text-fields.html) fields, [Code Mirror](https://plugins.craftcms.com/code-mirror) fields, [Simple Text](https://plugins.craftcms.com/simple-text) fields, or other text/code fields to Code Field fields just by changing the field type to **Code**.